uiceds/project-team-go/manuscript.md

 and its performance is validated through visualizations and comparisons with the observed data.

-## 2 Multiple Scenario Analysis by Using SVD and PCA
+## 2 Multiple Scenario Analysis with SVD and PCA

-## 2.1 Data Description for All Scenario
+## 2.1 Data Description of All Scenario

 We aim to recreate a simplified surrogate model to reduce the computation time of the mechanistic model.
 In the mechanistic model, 17 different variables are calculated for every iteration.
 Each variable represents time-series data consisting of 100 data points over a 1-year range.
 Among these variables, 'precipitation' and 'multiplier for precipitation' serve as inputs, and their combination constitutes a new scenario.
 'Total biomass' refers to the yield of corn, which is the final output.
 The remaining 14 variables are intermediate variables used in the calculations.
 In summary, for every scenario, the outputs include 17 time-series variables, each with 100 data points, accumulating to a total of 1,700 data points per scenario.